d-roho/CSGOPredictor/README.md

 # Quick Start Guide

 1. Install compatible versions of Python and Java mentioned in Requirements section below
+   * Install `wheel` package - `pip install wheel` if not installed
+3. Clone repo
-2. run `pip install requirements.txt` to install required packages
+4. run `pip install -r requirements.txt` in repo directory to install required packages
-3. copy `gamestate_integration_CSGOPredictor.cfg` file to `Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg`
+5. copy `gamestate_integration_CSGOPredictor.cfg` file to `Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg`

-4. run `python MainApp.py` plus any arguments of your choice in command terminal or equivalent from location of this repo
+6. run `python MainApp.py` plus any arguments of your choice in command terminal or equivalent from location of this repo

 _Optional - run `gui.py` in another terminal while `MainApp.py` is running to display dynamic prediction bar_